ministryofjustice/security-guidance/docs/it-security-all-users-policy.md

 ## Malware protection

-The MoJ [Malware Protection Guide](malware-protection-guide-introduction.md) specifies the controls and processes that **SHALL** be used to protect all systems against malware.
+The MoJ [Malware Protection Guide](malware-protection-guide-introduction.md) specifies the controls and processes that **shall** be used to protect all systems against malware.
 Malware might enter the MoJ by employee email, through the internet, mobile computers, or removable media devices.

 The MoJ [Malware Protection Guide](malware-protection-guide-introduction.md) addresses the following relevant domains: